yesil/mas/ost-audit/README.md

  for a full configured set of URLs and/or sitemap you can use -m parameter with a manifest composed of URLs/Sitemap separated by new lines character

  for faster execution, buffer size (number of parallel page being audited) can be increased but will impact your connection with parameter -b (you can move it lower to the default that is 100).

+ to seach for links that open commerce modals (CRM, D2P and TwP) add the `-t modal` to the command.

  so typical execution could be
  `node audit.mjs -b 50 -f ~/Documents/audit.csv -m ./audit-manifest.txt`